iffy/generalconference/data/eng/1990-10/001-redemption-the-harvest-of-love/text.md

-# Redemption: The Harvest of Love
+# Redemption:The Harvest of Love

 One hundred and fifty years ago this week, the Lord revealed to His prophet Joseph Smith sublime doctrine concerning the sacred ordinance of baptism.
 That